gaetjen/penultima_ideas/README.md

 * Invoke:
   * the invoked Cultist/Medium gets captured.
   * narrate something like: "the cultist performs a bloodsacrifice and summons a ghost"
-  * the active player chooses a ghost and puts it into the bowl
+  * the active player chooses a ghost and puts it into the bowl and removes other ghosts from the bowl (if necessary)
   * then they get an extra turn
 * Movement: the Cultist/Medium can move like any ghost that has been summoned for their team (i.e. the standard movement for bishop, knight and rook)